taxprofiler/taxpasta/docs/tutorials/tutorial.md

 ### taxpasta merge

-But what about the more complicated `mOTUs` case, where we have unusual comment headers, and also multiple samples?
+But what about the more complicated `mOTUs` case, where we have unusual comment headers, but also in this tutorial we have profiles from multiple *samples* to be standardised?

-In this case we can instead use `taxpasta merge`, which will both standardise *and* stick the profiles of different samples into one for you - again all the command line.
-Once again, we just need to specify the profiler, the output name and format (via the suffix), and the profile itself.
+In this case we can instead use `taxpasta merge`, which will both standardise *and* stick the profiles of different samples into one for you - again all through the command-line.
+Once again, we just need to specify the classifer/profiler, the output name and format (via the suffix), and the profile itself.

 ``` bash
 taxpasta merge --profiler motus -o taxpasta-tutorial/dbMOTUs_motus.tsv taxpasta-tutorial/2612_pe-ERR5766176-db_mOTU.out taxpasta-tutorial/2612_se-ERR5766180-db_mOTU.out